PipFarm/take-home-backend/README.md

 # Submission

-Once you're satisfied with what you've built.
-Publish your test as a public repository on your personal github and send us the link.
+Once you're satisfied with what you've built, publish your test as a public repository on your personal github and send us the link.

 Please, avoid mentions to Pipfarm company in your test.